harness/developer-hub/docs/continuous-integration/use-ci/set-up-build-infrastructure/vm-build-infrastructure/set-up-an-aws-vm-build-infrastructure.md

 The Delegate and Runner have now been successfully installed, registered, and connected.

-For details on the environment variables of the Harness Docker Delegate, see [Harness Docker Delegate Environment Variables](/docs/platform/2_Delegates/install-delegates/install-a-delegate.md#harness-docker-delegate-environment-variables).
+For details on the environment variables of the Harness Docker Delegate, see [Docker delegate environment variables](/docs/platform/2_Delegates/delegate-reference/docker-delegate-environment-variables.md).

 ### Step 6: Run a CI Build